kalyanvs/Remote_Check/README.md

 ## Getting Started

-Make sure that you have installed Python on the server where you want to deploy this code

 ### Prerequisites

-The code requires a Linux machine with Python3.7 along with following modules
+Linux machine with Python3.7 or above installed with following modules

 - [ ] cryptography